MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Remote_Disconnected_Sessions.md

 useful for running commands that take an extended time to complete, and provides the time and device flexibility that IT professionals require.

-You can't disconnect from an interactive session that is started by using the `Enter-PSSession` cmdlet.
+You can't disconnect from an interactive session that is started with the `Enter-PSSession` cmdlet.

 You can use disconnected sessions to manage PSSessions that were disconnected